Gregorythe7771st/Its-kind-of-like-a-game-engine-but-only-because-i-have-nothing-else-to-refer-to-it-with/README.md

 if the expression is true it changes the line the program is on to <line>

 /# [comment]
-comment. gets skipped.(make sure you seperate the # from what you will be typing)
+(ignore the slash i had to add it so github didn't do its styling) comment. gets skipped.(make sure you seperate the # from what you will be typing)